BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 You may also install `fastemriwaveforms` directly using conda (including on Windows) as well as its CUDA 12.x plugin (only on Linux).
 It is strongly advised to:

-1. Ensure that your conda environment makes only use of the `conda-forge` channel
+1. Ensure that your conda environment makes sole use of the `conda-forge` channel
-2. Install `fastemriwaveforms` directly when building your conda environment, not afterward:
+2. Install `fastemriwaveforms` directly when building your conda environment, not afterwards

 ```sh
 # To run only once to ensure you only use the conda-forge channel